acarrab/acarrab.github.io/Content/projects/__topic_modeling_and_hypothesis_generation.md

     - Down to 1.4 million documents because: some did not have abstracts, were not research papers, or were not in proper xml format.
 1. Wrote and ran code to clean text of unicode expressions and in text equations using regular expressions.
 1. Used [NLTK](http://www.nltk.org/) in order to lemmatize text in order to be passed into the next part of the pipeline, the creation of the n_grams.
-1. Ran Abstracts through topic modeling stage of Moliere Pipeline
+1. Ran Abstracts through n-gram stage of Moliere Pipeline

+## Weekly Log

 ### N-gram creation